 Decisively calling an exterminator for mice can actually save you money in the long run.
 As unchecked mouse infestations can lead to significant damage being done throughout your home.
-If you have noticed signs that mice may be living on your property, it’s only a matter of time until the infestation becomes unmanageable.
-Before the damage gets too out of hand call OMNIS Pest Control to schedule a free inspection.
+If you have noticed signs that mice may be living on your property, it’s only a matter of time before the infestation becomes unmanageable.
+Before the damage gets too out of hand, call, OMNIS Pest Control to schedule a free inspection.

 Signs Of A Mouse Infestation and Needing A Professional Exterminator for mMice

 Although mice are tiny animals, they can cause immense damage.
 If you are trying to determine whether mice are living in your home, here are some signs you can look out for.

 Mice may be hard to spot in the open, but their waste is not.
 If you notice the black and brown pellets lying around your home, you’ve likely come across mouse droppings.
 Furthermore, if certain areas have a sharp, musky smell that resembles ammonia, you’re likely smelling mouse urine.
 You can expect to find a mouse nest nearby if there is a large volume of urine and droppings in one area.

 While you may be eager to clean this mess up immediately, you shouldn’t do so without the proper precautions.
 Mice are known to carry diseases that transmit through their waste, so you should protect yourself from being exposed.
 When cleaning, be sure to wear gloves and a mask to ensure that you don’t touch or inhale any of the waste particles.
 Also, remember to use bleach or another potent disinfecting agent to ensure that no infectious materials are left behind.